nexpy/nxrefine/_sources/installation.rst.txt

-1. If *NXRefine* is being configured by a system administrator, it is possible to use a system-wide environment variable, ``NX_SERVER``, to to define the path to the server directory.
+1. If *NXRefine* is being configured by a system administrator, it is possible to use a system-wide environment variable, ``NX_SERVER``, to define the path to the server directory.
 Alternatively, this environment variable could be added to each user's login script.

 2. The ``nxserver`` command used to initialize the server directory also